eythaann/Seelen-UI/documentation/toolbar.md

 Note that `template`, `tooltip` and `onClick` function bodies are defined as code.
 This code will be evaluated at runtime using the [mathjs](https://mathjs.org/) evaluate function, similar to how Conditional Layouts work.

 Also, observe that to write literal strings, you must use double quotes.
-Each type has its own scope for evaluation.

 ```yaml
  tooltip: '"Open user folder"'